meghana-1999/INFO6150/ASSIGNMENT 1/readme.txt

-In the PartI Sample Pizza Restauarant is used to demonstrate the usage of all HTML tags.
+In the PartII Sample Coffee website  is used to demonstrate the usage of all HTML contollabes.
 This consists of mainly Home Page, About page, and Menu page.
 The tags are used described below:
 1. <!Doctype html>: It is providing information to the browser about the didcument type.